algakovic/ROMobile-MarketPrice-Timeseries-Analysis/README.md

 - Making requests and obtaining data.
 - Using Data in time series analysis.
-- Implementing time series models e.g. SarimaX
+- Experiment with time series modeling.

 The data coveted is the historical market value of items in the game.